 What to Do If You’re Already Marked Scam Likely

-- Report the mistake to the carrier or blocking service and request a correction
+- Report the mistake to the carrier or blocking service and request a correction (links below)

 - Keep customers informed and ask them to turn off their scam call blockers

-- Temporarily switch to another communication channel, such as email
+- Temporarily switch to another communication channel, such as email or use a different outbound calling number temporarily

 Your ability to reach customers is an essential part of keeping your business running.
 As a result, you need to ensure your calls reach recipients without the burden of a Scam Likely label.